Choosing A Horse

 - Do not exercise horses or train young horses when there is limited space in the loping area.

 - Do not weave in and out of traffic without looking.
 Maintain constant speed and stay to the inside when going slow to help avoid the need for other people to have to weave in and out of traffic.

 - Change directions and maintain flow in one direction when asked.
 Always ask when you wish to change directions.

-- Yield to tractor and be careful of pedestrians and other lopers wishing to exit or enter.
-Leave pen when asked by announcer.
+- Yield to the tractor and be careful of pedestrians and other lopers wishing to exit or enter.
+Leave pen when asked by the announcer.

 - Try to maintain a good sense of humor.
 People may be tired and nervous.
 Be patient with newcomers and try to help them learn by referring them to these guidelines.